EarthSquirrel/msu-stories-of-the-pride/README.md

 ## Give Input on an Identity
 Ideally, the description of the different identities will be written by members of the LGBTQ+ community at MSU.
-If you'd like to give input on what you think the different identities mean, follow
+If you'd like to give input on what you think the different identities mean to you, follow
 [this link](https://forms.gle/inxoKwhnFsikgUjT6).
-Feel free to give input on as many as you'd like and if you want to talk about one that is missing, put it under other and it'll get added (hopefully in a relatively timely manner).
+Feel free to give input on as many as you'd like.
+If you want to talk about one that is missing, put it under other and it'll get added (hopefully in a relatively timely manner).